shakg/shakg-blog/src/content/blog/goal-settting-and-tracking-framework.md

 - **What could be improved?**
 - **What did you learn?**
 ```

-You can obviously change it according to your needs.
-Everybody is different and generally, there is no one fits all solution.
+You can obviously modify this template to suit your needs.
+Everyone is different, and generally, there is no one-size-fits-all solution.

-When you define the current state, objective and the different types of solutions to achieve the objective, there is one thing to do, creating an action plan and executing it.
-After you've started to make things go, I advise to reflect on that using "retrospectives", its just sitting in front of a paper and writing how was the experience, what was good and what was bad?
-How can you make it better?
-For example, you've tried to read a book in the morning but it was challenging because you are not a morning person and you are staying up late almost everynight.
-In the retrospectives you should note that and change the action plan according to feedback that you've written.
+Once you've defined the current state, objective, and possible solutions, the next step is to create an action plan and execute it.
+After you begin implementing, I recommend using "retrospectives" to reflect on the process.
+Simply sit down with a piece of paper and write about your experience—what went well, what didn’t, and how you can improve next time.
+For example, if you tried reading in the morning but found it difficult because you're not a morning person and stay up late most nights, note that in your retrospective and adjust the action plan accordingly.

-> According to me, this types of documents should be *live-documents*.
-Actually, except for some rare kind of documents, every document should be live and should be refined regularly.
-Our life is changing rapidly so should our processes and documents.
+> In my opinion, these types of documents should be live-documents.
+Actually, with a few exceptions, every document should be live and regularly refined.
+Our lives change rapidly, so should our processes and documents.

-Anyways, couple of examples for making it clear in terms of what to write inside the blocks.
+Here are a couple of examples to make things clearer regarding what to write in each section:# Goal Setting and Tracking Framework

 ---